Special classes of $q$-bracket operators: Connections to multiplicative number theory

-\begin{proof} Take $f(n)=\lambda(n)$ in Theorem \ref{MultCor}, where $\lambda(n)$ is the Liouville function, so that $F(n)$ is the indicator function for the squares\cite[(Page 38)]{Apostol}.
+\end{corollary} \begin{proof} Take $a(n)=\lambda(n)$ in Theorem \ref{MultCor}, where $\lambda(n):=(-1)^{\Omega(n)}$ is Liouville's function \cite[pp. 37-38]{Apostol} (note we are using $\lambda$ in two different ways now).
+Then $A(n)$ is the indicator function for the squares \cite[(Page 38)]{Apostol}.
 This implies $\sum_{k\leq n, k\text{ square}}p(n-k)$ is the sum of the number of distinct squares in every partition of $n$.
-Rewriting the summation completes the proof. \end{proof} \end{cor}
+Rewriting the summation completes the proof. \end{proof}